Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

-Beyond intersections, the analysis was extended to directional roadway segments (S1–S9) using the same 2D-TTC framework (See Fig. \ref{fig:7}).Table~\ref{tab:6} summarizes descriptive statistics of both V–V and V–I near misses at the segment level.
-For V–V near-misses, average TTC values were longer (1.83 s) than those observed at intersections, suggesting greater temporal headway between vehicles in segment settings.
-However, the extreme minima (0.11 s) and high maximum relative speeds (up to 33.9 m/s) highlight the presence of aggressive overtaking and high-speed convergence.
-Relative distances also exhibited a much broader range (up to 141.5 m), indicating that near-misses often arise in more dispersed longitudinal interactions rather than tightly constrained intersection maneuvers.
+The analysis was also conducted for directional segments (S1–S9) using the same 2D-TTC pipeline (See Fig. \ref{fig:7}).
+Table~\ref{tab:6} reports segment-level descriptive statistics.
+For V–V near-misses, mean TTC values are longer than at intersections (1.83 s), suggesting larger headways in midblock traffic, while very small TTC minima and high relative-speed maxima indicate occasional aggressive overtaking and rapid convergence.
+Relative distances span a wider range than at intersections, reflecting more dispersed longitudinal interactions in segment settings.

-For V–I near-misses, the mean TTC was shorter (1.27s), with relative speeds peaking at 28.1 m/s, underscoring the abrupt nature of vehicle–boundary encounters.
-Compared with intersections, segment-based V–I near-misses involved longer approach distances but also showed greater instability in jerk and heading, reflecting frequent lateral drifts toward lane edges or curbs.
-These events often occurred near driveways and minor access points, where vehicles deviated from their intended path, creating encroachment risks.
+For V–I near-misses, the mean TTC was shorter with greater relative speeds, underscoring the abrupt nature of vehicle–infrastructure encounters.
+Compared with intersections, segment-level V–I near-misses tend to occur at longer approach distances but exhibit greater variability in jerk and heading, consistent with lateral drift or corrective steering as vehicles move toward lane edges, curbs, or medians.
+These events frequently cluster near driveways and minor access points, where side-entry activity and path adjustments increase the likelihood of encroachment.
+Because the V–I definition is restricted to same-carriageway curbs/medians and the retained encounters are filtered by 2D-TTC, the resulting V–I sample reflects elevated boundary-encroachment risk rather than generic turning or lane-change exposure.
+Segment-level access exposure is captured by driveway intensity, defined as the density of driveways and minor access points per unit segment length.
 The categorical breakdown reinforces these patterns.
 For V–V events, nearly 59\% of near-misses were associated with through movements, while about 32\% and 10\% were linked to right and left turns, respectively.
 In contrast, V–I near-misses were dominated by turning maneuvers, with more than half (53.9\%) linked to right turns and 46\% to left turns, and no near-misses detected during through movements.
 This distribution highlights the heightened role of lateral maneuvers in producing infrastructure-related risks.
 Furthermore, median type also influenced outcomes: 76\% of V–V near-misses and 86\% of V–I near-misses occurred along undivided sections, underscoring the vulnerability of open medians and flush-paved designs in segment environments.